Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Methods

-\section{Derivation of accumulated phase and measurement imprecision noise dephasing}
+\subsection{Derivation of accumulated phase and measurement imprecision noise dephasing}

-In this appendix we derive the accumulated phase $\phi_{[\xi]}(t)$ and measurement imprecision noise dephasing $\LamImp(t)$ starting from the master equation for $\hat{\rho}_{[\xi]}(t)$, Eq.~\eqref{eq:qme}.
-For the analysis in App.~\ref{app:linearization} on the linear noise drive approximation, we retain the residual phase noise term in Eq.~\eqref{eq:Hspecprime}:
+In this Section we derive the accumulated phase $\phi_{[\xi]}(t)$ and measurement imprecision noise dephasing $\LamImp(t)$ starting from the master equation for $\hat{\rho}_{[\xi]}(t)$, Eq.~\eqref{eq:qme}.
+For the analysis in the next Subsection on the linear noise drive approximation, we retain the spurious phase noise term in Eq.~\eqref{eq:Hspecprime}:

 To differentiate phase noise terms from the quadrature noise, we include a bookkeeping prefactor $\epsilon$ in the phase noise terms.
 The full Hamiltonian has $\epsilon=1$ and the linear noise drive approximation Eq.~\eqref{eq:Hs} has $\epsilon=0$.